Leading order relativistic chiral nucleon-nucleon interaction: Theoretical framework

 In the static limit, Eq.~(\ref{Eq:covLO}) reduces to the LO chiral force in the HB scheme,

 which only contains the central, spin-spin and tensor interactions.
 It is important to note that at LO the covariant power counting introduces three more LECs than the Weinberg approach and the modified Weinberg approach.
-The interesting consequences can be seen in the contributions of $V_\mathrm{CTP}$ to different partial waves in the $|LSJ\rangle$ basis,